himanshu0085/ghas-poc/secret-scanning-poc/SecretScanning_Docker_PoC.md

 ✔ Uses GitHub REST API
 ✔ Retrieves all alert metadata
-✔ Saves & displays Beautiful JSON output 😍
+✔ Saves & displays JSON output

 ## **⚙ 6️⃣ How to Run the Scan**